 So, sometimes Icelanders like to have a little chuckle about some of the questions that tourists ask both in person and online, it's also rather amusing for them to see what people are searching online in regards to Iceland.

-I checked to see what people were searching, and boy were they both hilarious and confusing (I think that is the most appropriate word).
+I checked to see what people were searching, and boy was they both hilarious and confusing (I think that is the most appropriate word).

-Below I have selected my favourites, in terms of humour value and also some I believe should be answered correctly.
+Below I have selected my favorites, in terms of humor value and also some I believe should be answered correctly.
 I have also answered said questions, so there should be no more... confusion...

 Are there polar bears in Iceland?